 If you parked at the visitors center (and parking near the Mariposa trailhead is often in flux, so you’ll want to check Yosemite’s website ahead of time), it is about a two mile walk to get to the Mariposa Grove of Giant Sequoias Trail.
 You’ll also want to pack some snacks since the Mariposa Arrival area, by the trailhead, has water during the summer but no food services.
 You’ll, of course, have to walk the two miles back to the parking lot if you aren’t able to park by the trailhead as well.

 While there are some inconveniences like the lack of food at the arrival area and the possibility of downed trees, for hikers that have the capability to take on this hike after the two miles from the visitors center, this is the quintessential experience of Yosemite’s Mariposa Grove.
 If you’re going at a time when the shuttle is running, depending on what programs to clear downed trees are going on, this may be more accessible.
-As of writing this, Yosemite is not running their shuttles, but that may change for 2022 and beyond.

 Stop 3: Grizzly Giant Loop Trail